Alphabet (NASDAQ:GOOGL) Stock Acquired Rep. Cleo Fields

 Alphabet Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, December 15th.
-Investors of record on Monday, December 8th were paid a $0.21 dividend.
+The business also recently declared a quarterly dividend, which was paid on Monday, December 15th.
+Investors of record on Monday, December 8th were issued a dividend of $0.21 per share.
+This represents a $0.84 annualized dividend and a dividend yield of 0.3%.
 The ex-dividend date was Monday, December 8th.
-This represents a $0.84 annualized dividend and a dividend yield of 0.3%.
-Alphabet’s dividend payout ratio (DPR) is 8.28%.
+Alphabet’s dividend payout ratio (DPR) is currently 8.28%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Financial Gravity Companies Inc. bought a new stake in Alphabet in the second quarter worth $31,000. iSAM Funds UK Ltd bought a new position in Alphabet in the 3rd quarter worth $53,000.
-Pilgrim Partners Asia Pte Ltd bought a new position in shares of Alphabet in the third quarter worth approximately $53,000.
-Corsicana & Co. bought a new stake in Alphabet during the third quarter valued at about $54,000.
-Finally, CarsonAllaria Wealth Management Ltd. increased its holdings in Alphabet by 36.4% in the 2nd quarter.
-CarsonAllaria Wealth Management Ltd. now owns 251 shares of the information services provider’s stock valued at $44,000 after acquiring an additional 67 shares during the last quarter.
-40.03% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Financial Gravity Companies Inc. bought a new position in Alphabet in the 2nd quarter worth $31,000. iSAM Funds UK Ltd bought a new stake in Alphabet in the 3rd quarter valued at $53,000.
+Pilgrim Partners Asia Pte Ltd acquired a new stake in Alphabet in the 3rd quarter worth $53,000.
+Corsicana & Co. bought a new position in shares of Alphabet during the 3rd quarter worth about $54,000.
+Finally, CarsonAllaria Wealth Management Ltd. grew its position in Alphabet by 36.4% during the second quarter.
+CarsonAllaria Wealth Management Ltd. now owns 251 shares of the information services provider’s stock worth $44,000 after buying an additional 67 shares in the last quarter.
+Institutional investors and hedge funds own 40.03% of the company’s stock.

 Insider Buying and Selling at Alphabet

-In other Alphabet news, insider John Kent Walker sold 17,816 shares of the stock in a transaction on Monday, September 29th.
-The stock was sold at an average price of $247.42, for a total transaction of $4,408,034.72.
-Following the sale, the insider owned 42,985 shares of the company’s stock, valued at approximately $10,635,348.70.
-This trade represents a 29.30% decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Sundar Pichai sold 32,500 shares of the firm’s stock in a transaction dated Wednesday, November 5th.
-The stock was sold at an average price of $283.48, for a total value of $9,213,100.00.
-Following the completion of the sale, the chief executive officer directly owned 2,337,119 shares of the company’s stock, valued at approximately $662,526,494.12.
-This represents a 1.37% decrease in their position.
-Additional details regarding this sale are available in the official SEC disclosure.
-Insiders have sold 226,128 shares of company stock worth $63,183,331 over the last quarter.
-Insiders own 11.64% of the company’s stock.
+In other Alphabet news, CAO Amie Thuener O’toole sold 2,778 shares of the firm’s stock in a transaction that occurred on Wednesday, October 15th.
+The stock was sold at an average price of $250.05, for a total value of $694,638.90.
+Following the completion of the sale, the chief accounting officer owned 14,516 shares in the company, valued at approximately $3,629,725.80.
+This trade represents a 16.06% decrease in their position.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider John Kent Walker sold 17,816 shares of the business’s stock in a transaction that occurred on Monday, September 29th.
+The shares were sold at an average price of $247.42, for a total value of $4,408,034.72.
+Following the sale, the insider owned 42,985 shares in the company, valued at approximately $10,635,348.70.
+This represents a 29.30% decrease in their ownership of the stock.
+The disclosure for this sale is available in the SEC filing.
+Insiders sold a total of 226,128 shares of company stock valued at $63,183,331 in the last quarter.
+Corporate insiders own 11.64% of the company’s stock.

 Alphabet News Summary